 ● For cutlery, bamboo/ wood is the best option.
 Avoid PLA options here, they are not home compostable and do not break down effectively in landfill or the environment.

 ● For coffee cups, look for PLA lined paper cup options and make sure your cup is compostable.
 For lids, choose a bagasse (sugarcane) or PLA lid.
-Bagasse is home compostable and cheaper than PLA.
-Currently, only the brand Greenmark makes bagasse lids - check with your local suppliers to see if they stock this brand.
+We like bagasse because it is home compostable.
+Currently, only the brand Greenmark makes bagasse lids - check with your local suppliers to see if they stock this brand, or order online.

 ● For cold cups and straws - look for compostable PLA lined paper cup options.
 The best option is actually large single-walled coffee cups.
 Clear PLA cold cups are also available as the next best option.
 Match either of these with a PLA lid.
 For straws, wheat/rye or paper is a good option (today's good quality paper straws hold up well in drinks), but we suggest only including a straw when necessary.

 ● Consider what you are giving out and whether it is needed.
 For e.g. most customers will be eating at home and will not need cutlery.
 Many businesses default to providing cutlery, but this is often just wasting resources.
 We suggest you have them on hand at the delivery point and only offer if requested or needed.